JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

      ```

 5. **Verify Ollama Setup**:
-   - Start Ollama in a separate terminal:
+   - Start Ollama in a separate (Not in the VENV activated terminal, but its own terminal) terminal:
      ```bash
      ollama serve
      ```
-   - Confirm the `gemma3:4b` model is installed:
+   - Confirm the `gemma3:4b` model is installed (Depending on how your Ollama is installed, you may need to close the CMD console window you ran ollama serve in, to run Ollama in the system-tray instead.
+Then after installing a new model to Ollama close the system-tray version of Ollama again and open a CMD console window and run the Ollama Serve command.
+You don't need a VENV for the Ollama Serve command.
+Sorry for this complication, but I'm new to Python and had help from an AI-LLM to complete this project, so it may be a bit messy):
      ```bash
      ollama list
      ```